micro-ROS/micro-ROS-bridge_RPI/README.md

     - ``sudo apt install python3-pip``
     - ``python3 -m pip install catkin_pkg empy lark-parser pyparsing pyyaml setuptools argcomplete``
     - ``sudo apt-get install libtinyxml2-dev``
-  -Power off the Raspberry Pi.
+  - Power off the Raspberry Pi.
   - Extract the SD card, insert on the USB to microSD adapter and connect it to the PC.

-Ubuntu will mount automatically the Raspbian file system, allowing you to access to the files.
+Ubuntu will mount automatically the Raspbian file system, allowing you to access  the files.

 Now everything is ready to jump to the next step.